Do you have healthy blood? Are your blood vessels healthy? How can you find out? What lifestyle choices can you make to stay in bloody good health?

 Healthy Blood Pressure

-High blood pressure, also known as hypertension, is a leading cause of death for over five hundred thousand people in the United States per year.
+High blood pressure, also known as hypertension, is a leading cause of premature death for over five hundred thousand people in the United States per year.
 Depending on sources, between ⅓ and half of US adults have hypertension.
 This is not good!

 To avoid high blood pressure, stress less, get frequent exercise, keep your body fat percentage in an ideal healthy range (men < 20, women < 25).
 Also, Don’t Die from Diet!
-Unsurprisingly, the map of states with large percentages of at-risk adults looks surprisingly similar to the map of state obesity levels.
+Unsurprisingly, the map of states with large percentages of high blood pressure at-risk adults looks surprisingly similar to the map of state obesity levels.